RHODE ISLAND COMMERCIAL VEHICLE ACCIDENTS

 In many taxi accidents, passengers suffer serious injury coming into contact with taxi windows.
 Although taxis have seat belts, a false sense of security sometimes leads passengers to feel that they don’t need to use them.
 Nevertheless, taxi drivers are required to drive safely and not put passengers in harm’s way by causing an accident.

 Being injured in a commercial vehicle accident is not only physically painful, but often presents several unique legal hurdles with regard to determining the identity of negligent parties and proving fault.
-In some instances, the commercial vehicle driver, the owner of the commercial vehicle, and the company that employs the commercial vehicle driver may all be responsible for causing an accident that results in injury and/or death.
-At Marasco & Nesselbush, we have the legal resources and experience to help accident victims hold negligent parties liable and obtain rightful compensation.
+In some instances, the commercial vehicle driver, the owner of the commercial vehicle, and the company that employs the commercial vehicle driver may all be responsible for causing an accident that results in injury and/or wrongful death.
+At Marasco & Nesselbush, our Rhode Island car accident attorneys have the legal resources and experience to help accident victims hold negligent parties liable and obtain rightful compensation.
 For years, we have been conducting thorough investigations, gathering effective evidence, and building successful cases on behalf of our clients.
-To learn more about how we can help, please fill out a contact form or call us at one of our local offices.
+To learn more about how we can help, please fill out a contact form or call our Rhode Island personal injury lawyers at one of our local offices.